Zilleplus/zilleplus.github.io/projects/computervision.md

     Figure1: left Landmarks on teeth, right full picture
 </center>

 ## Final algorithm
 ### Active shape models
-One way to solve this problem is by using active shape models.
 These models use PCA analysis to find principles components of a teeth.
 These components can then be used to build a new teeth.
 First 10 principle components are illustrated in Figure2 after the average teeth.
 The average teeth is obtained by adding together all the principle components each multiplied by there corresponding eigenvalues.

 <center>
     <div>